sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

            <a target="_blank" href="https://www.amazon.in/Data-Structures-Algorithms-Made-Easy/dp/819324527X?&_encoding=UTF8&tag=sakshamsachde-21&linkCode=ur2&linkId=ea34c421fabbb57e2422b95f840f5cf1&camp=3638&creative=24630">Data-Structures-Algorithms-Made-Easy in C++</a><img src="//ir-in.amazon-adsystem.com/e/ir?t=sakshamsachde-21&l=ur2&o=31" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

            <a target="_blank" href="https://www.amazon.in/Data-Structures-Algorithms-Made-Easy/dp/8192107558/ref=sr_1_3?crid=1VV1F7T7IR36M&amp;keywords=narashima+karumanchi&amp;qid=1577625567&amp;sprefix=narash%2Caps%2C390&amp;sr=8-3&_encoding=UTF8&tag=sakshamsachde-21&linkCode=ur2&linkId=d5ad91883cdc18565e587c1913ca2e0b&camp=3638&creative=24630">Data-Structures-Algorithms-Made-Easy in Java</a><img src="//ir-in.amazon-adsystem.com/e/ir?t=sakshamsachde-21&l=ur2&o=31" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
+       - You'll definitely need to know:

+            - Arrays, strings, linked lists, stacks, queues, trees, graphs, hash maps, hashtables, heaps, priority queues, and linked lists (single/doubly/circular) and other common classes of data structures.
+            - Breadth first search, depth first search, binary search, tree traversal (pre/in/post), sorting algorithms (merge/quick/and some O(n^2) ones) and other common classes of algorithms.
+            - Time and Space Complexities on all of the above.
+            - Recursion/iteration and dynamic programming.

        - Practice MCQ's on DSA from [GeeksforGeeks : DSA](https://www.geeksforgeeks.org/data-structure-gq/)
   Now, when you know DSA It's time to practice as much as possible.
 Spare 1-2 hours daily for this, no matter what.

   - Online Coding Platforms :
     - There are many websites for practicing coding questions like HackerRank, Codechef, LeetCode, GeeksforGeeks, HackerEarth, CodeForces etc. But, you don't need to follow all of these sites, Only one will be more than enough.
 Now, the question arises which site to choose ?
 These coding platforms are divided into two parts :
        - Competitive Programming - HackerRank, Codechef, HackerEarth, CodeForces
-       - Interview Specific Programming - GeeksforGeeks, LeetCode
+       - Interview Specific Programming - GeeksforGeeks, LeetCode, InterviewBit.

      - Competitive programming is like a sport for coding geeks.
 You may opt for this if you have a lot of time.
 But, if your placement    session is just 5-6 months ahead, the Interview specific programming  should be done, as it contains the exact or similar questions that can be asked in your coding round.
       - You can choose any programming language of your choice for this round.
-      - Practice 40-50 questions on each data structure like array, string, linked list, stack, queue, binary tree etc.
+      - Practice 40-50 questions on each data structure like array, string, linked list, stack, queue, binary tree, hashmap, hashset etc.

   # Face-to-Face Technical Round